tier4/drs-docs/docs/calibration/index.md

         6. When the number of detected pairs is over the predefined value, the “Save calibration” button will become available.
 After collecting sufficient data, press the button and save the result into a yaml file.
 After confirming that the result is correctly saved, close all windows.
             ![](images/image-20241121-122343.png)

-5. Copy the result file to the corresponding ECU with the proper renaming.
+5. Copy the resulting file to the corresponding ECU with the proper renaming.
-    - Rename the result file to `camera<CAMERA_ID>_calibration_results.yaml`
+    - Rename the file to `camera<CAMERA_ID>_calibration_results.yaml`
     - The replacement target looks like:
       ```bash
       data_recording_system/src/individual_params/config/default